jorendorff/talks/textarea-distributed/textarea-distributed.md

 But go ahead and connect to this URL and try it out.

-*(If you've got Node, [run this server](https://github.com/jorendorff/clobberation) and ask some friends to connect!)*
+*(If you've got Node, [run this server](https://github.com/jorendorff/clobberation) and ask some friends to connect!
+It's super easy!)*

 *(clobberation is awful)*